-Sophie, a teenage princess of the principality of Anhalt-Zerbst, destined to marry a minor nobleman and contend herself within the confines of a Prussian city, ending up buried under the landslides of history; was now Empress of Russia, as Catherine II.
-Being fourteen years old, Sophie had agreed to marry the heir to the Russian throne, Peter Ulrich, and now, 19 years after, she finally had power of her own.
+Sophie, a teenage princess of the principality of Anhalt-Zerbst, destined to marry a minor nobleman within the confines of a Prussian city, ended up buried under the landslides of history.
+From it had emerged Catherine II, the Empress of Russia.
+Being fourteen years old, Sophie had agreed to marry the heir to the Russian throne, Peter Ulrich, and 19 years later, she finally achieved power of her own.
 But often keeping on top, is far more troublesome than reaching the top itself…

 Read the first part of Catherine the Great’s history here